jmandel/ehi-living-manual/src/chapters/04-intro.md

 ---
 # Part 4: Advanced Domains and Synthesis

-*From patient portals to quality metrics—putting it all together.*

-Welcome to the culmination of your Epic EHI journey.
-In these final three chapters, you'll explore specialized data domains that extend beyond traditional clinical workflows, learn to identify and address data quality issues, and synthesize everything you've learned into powerful cross-domain analyses.

-This part represents a shift in perspective.
-Parts 1-3 taught you Epic's data model from the ground up—patterns, clinical domains, financial flows.
-Now you'll apply that knowledge to real-world challenges: understanding patient-generated data from MyChart, validating data integrity, and answering complex questions that span multiple domains.

-What makes these topics "advanced" isn't their complexity—it's their integration.
-A MyChart message might trigger a referral that generates an encounter with charges.
-A data quality issue in one table can cascade through related domains.
-A business question about readmissions requires joining clinical, financial, and administrative data.
+*Where we explore specialized data domains and learn to answer complex, cross-cutting questions.*

+Welcome to the advanced topics of Epic's EHI export.
+In the three chapters that follow, you'll go beyond the core clinical and financial data to explore specialized domains and learn techniques for sophisticated analysis.
+This is where your foundational knowledge comes together, enabling you to answer the complex questions that drive healthcare improvement.

+Epic's comprehensiveness extends far beyond standard clinical documentation.
+Patient-generated data flows through MyChart portals.
+Social determinants shape health outcomes.
+Data quality issues hide in the gaps between systems.
+And the real power emerges when you link domains together—connecting clinical outcomes to financial impact, or tracking quality metrics across populations.

 Here's what you'll master:

-- **Specialized and Patient-Generated Data**: Exploring MyChart portal interactions, social history documentation, and understanding what's notably absent from standard EHI exports
+- **Specialized and Patient-Generated Data**: Exploring MyChart communications, referral workflows, social history, and the specialized modules often excluded from EHI exports
-- **Data Integrity and Validation**: Building SQL queries to find orphaned records, impossible dates, and potential duplicates—becoming a data quality detective
+- **Data Integrity and Validation**: Learning systematic approaches to find orphaned records, validate temporal sequences, and ensure data quality
-- **Cross-Domain Analysis**: The capstone experience—tracing charges from creation to payment, calculating readmission rates, and linking clinical outcomes to financial results

-This part assumes you're comfortable with Epic's patterns and core domains.
-You'll see fewer explanations of basic concepts and more focus on practical application.
-The queries become more complex, joining multiple tables to answer real questions that healthcare organizations face daily.
+- **Cross-Domain Analysis**: Building complex queries that span clinical, financial, and operational domains to answer real-world healthcare questions

+This part synthesizes everything you've learned.
+You'll see how to combine the patterns from Part 1, the clinical knowledge from Part 2, and the financial understanding from Part 3 to solve complex analytical challenges.
+Most importantly, you'll develop the skills to explore independently, discovering insights that weren't anticipated by any documentation.

-By the end of Part 4, you'll have evolved from a Epic data tourist to a seasoned guide, capable of navigating any corner of the EHI export and synthesizing insights that span the entire healthcare enterprise.
+By the end of Part 4, you'll be able to trace a patient's complete journey through the system, identify data quality issues that affect reporting accuracy, and build the complex cross-domain queries that answer C-suite questions.

-Let's begin by exploring the rich world of patient-generated data and specialized clinical domains.
+Let's begin by exploring the rich data that flows directly from patients themselves.

 ---